 - Follow the road rules: manage speed to stop or slow safely; drive to conditions by slowing down when road or weather conditions change.

-- Check: before opening car doors, check mirrors for cyclists and look behind you before opening the door and tell others in the car to do the same.
+- Check: before opening car doors, check mirrors for bike riders and look behind you before opening the door and tell others in the car to do the same.

-- Give way: when pulling out of a car parking bay, driveway or lane, give right of way to cyclists and give way to bike cyclists like you would for any other vehicle.
+- Give way: when pulling out of a car parking bay, driveway or lane, give right of way to bike riders as you would for any other vehicle.

-- Be alert: expect to see cyclists in all areas and look for them at intersections and roundabouts.
+- Be alert: expect to see bike riders in all areas and look for them at intersections and roundabouts